 Gymnasts who want to stay in the sport after they retire often turn to coaching.
 It’s the ideal way to pass on the knowledge and experience they have accumulated over the years to the next generation.

 It can also be a well-paid and stable job compared to other roles in gymnastics.
 For example, there are very few (if any) professional judges.
 Most will have other jobs and just judge at competitions in their spare time.

 Coaching on the other hand can be a full-time job.

 ‘Do you have to be a gymnast to be a coach?’ is a question I hear a lot.
 The answer is no!
-Whilst it can be useful to have experience of training and competing it is not a necessity.
+Whilst it can be useful to have experience in training and competing it is not a necessity.
 The technical knowledge needed to become a coach can be learned by anyone, even those with no experience in gymnastics.
-This includes the author of this article, who had no experience in gymnastics prior to becoming a coach!
+This includes the author of this article, who had no experience in gymnastics before becoming a coach!